Our Mission and Vision

 Our methods are outcomes-informed and patient-centered.
 Our compassionate staff is highly trained in co-occurring disorders treatment, and we believe that real relationships and positive support solidify the unique effectiveness of our spectrum of therapeutic programs.
 We offer both residential and outpatient treatment services across the country, with modern accommodations and specialized services that keep patients comfortable and engaged as they find healing.

-Our family of treatment centers includes five residential facilities and seven outpatient facilities.
-Our residential centers include Black Bear Lodge in Atlanta, Ga.; The Canyon at Peace Park in Malibu, Calif.; Michael’s House in Palm Springs, Calif.; Skywood Recovery Center in Augusta, Mich.; and The Oaks at La Paloma in Memphis, Tenn.
+Our family of treatment centers includes six residential facilities and seven outpatient facilities.
+Our residential centers include Black Bear Lodge in Atlanta, Ga.; Talbott Recovery in Atlanta Ga.; The Canyon at Peace Park in Malibu, Calif.; Michael’s House in Palm Springs, Calif.; Skywood Recovery Center in Augusta, Mich.; and The Oaks at La Paloma in Memphis, Tenn.
 Our outpatient centers include Foundations Atlanta in Roswell, Ga. and in Midtown; Foundations Nashville in Tenn.; Michael’s House Outpatient Center in Palm Springs, Calif.; Foundations San Francisco in San Francisco, Calif.; Foundations Memphis in Memphis, Tenn.; The Canyon at Santa Monica in Calif.; and Foundations San Diego in San Diego, Calif.

 Company Overview Video